Charters Village, East Grinstead

 Luxury retirement living in West Sussex

-The main clubhouse – Charters Towers – has a range of communal facilities available for the exclusive use of residents – including restaurant, bar, library, conservatory, small shop, doctor’s surgery, guest suites and galleried lounge.
+The main clubhouse – Charters Towers – has a range of communal facilities available for the exclusive use of residents – including a restaurant, bar, library, conservatory, shop, doctor’s surgery, guest suites and galleried lounge.

 Charters Towers has been part of the area’s landscape for around 100 years.
 The building was the centrepiece of the world-renowned dance and drama school, the Bush Davies School of Dance, for much of the last century.

-Residents have set up a range of special interest groups and often meet together for lunches and other social occasions.
+Residents have set up a range of special interest groups and often meet for lunches and other social occasions.
 But the beauty of Charters Village is that residents choose the lifestyle that suits them.